DeekFit/DeekWeb/README.md

 DeekWeb gives you the advantage of predefining your contracts once, and using them where you need them, keeping your logic clean, safe, and readable.

+The approach here is heavily inspired by [Volley](https://google.github.io/volley/) for Android, but modernized for an async environment.

 ## Getting Started

 First, defined a request by extending **DeekWebRequest**.